Ampleforth (AMPL) Price Reaches $0.88

 According to CryptoCompare, “Ampleforth is a digital-asset-protocol for smart commodity-money.
 The Ampleforth protocol receives exchange-rate information from trusted oracles and propagates that to holders of its units (Amples) by proportionally increasing or decreasing the number of tokens each individual holds.
 For traders, these changes in exchange-rate and quantity translate into changes in Ample’s market capitalization.
 Traders with short time horizons, especially those using automated or algorithmic approaches, will thus have to devise new strategies to trade Amples.
 Ultimately, unique trader behavior in response to the protocol’s incentives is expected to produce a step-function-like movement pattern with lower correlation to Bitcoin than existing digital assets.
 This makes Amples uniquely suited for the following near, medium, and long term uses. “

-It is usually not possible to buy alternative cryptocurrencies such as Ampleforth directly using U.S. dollars.
-Investors seeking to trade Ampleforth should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, GDAX or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Ampleforth using one of the exchanges listed above.
+It is usually not presently possible to buy alternative cryptocurrencies such as Ampleforth directly using U.S. dollars.
+Investors seeking to trade Ampleforth should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Coinbase or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Ampleforth using one of the aforementioned exchanges.

 Receive News & Updates for Ampleforth Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Ampleforth and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.